What Is This All About???

 the children.
 If you have less than a C average, you should not be allowed to

-play sports.
-Period.
-And don't take it easy on the atheletes either - not many
+easy on the atheletes either - not many of them will ever play professional

-get a decent paying job when they finish school.
+sports, so they'll need their education to get a decent paying job when they

 Remove politics from the classroom - except for political